 There is nowhere better to enjoy the most British of treats than in the heart of Regent Street and St James’s – with iconic sights such as Green Park, Buckingham Palace, Piccadilly Circus, Pall Mall and Soho all just a stone’s throw away.
 Discover our round-up of go-to afternoon teas in central London below.

-Settle down to be spoilt – Afternoon Tea at The Ritz is world-famous for a reason.
-A quintessential experience, The Ritz is the only UK hotel to have a certified Tea Sommelier, Giandomenico Scanu, whose job it is to visit various tea plantations in order to source the world’s very best teas.
+Afternoon Tea at The Ritz is world-famous for a reason.
+A quintessential experience, The Ritz is the only UK hotel to have a certified Tea Sommelier, Giandomenico Scanu, whose job it is to visit various tea plantations, sourcing the world’s very best teas.
 Our tea of choice is the exclusive Ritz Royal Blend Tea, only available at The Ritz.
-With an elegant ambience – live harp and piano-playing – setting the scene in the Palm Court, this is a really special service.
-Visit here for more details
+With an elegant ambience – live harp and piano-playing – setting the scene in the Palm Court, this really is a special service.

-Dukes Hotel offers afternoon tea with a difference: with the Vegan Tea, the Tea for Little Dukes and Little Duchesses, or the traditional tea to choose room.
-Enjoy afternoon tea overlooking a peaceful courtyard in the heart of the city – perhaps after a morning visiting St James’s numerous galleries.
+Dukes Hotel offers afternoon tea with a difference: there’s the Vegan Tea, the Tea for Little Dukes and Duchesses, or the MarTEAni, inspired by their world-renowned martinis created with The East India Gin company.
+Enjoy afternoon tea overlooking a peaceful courtyard in the heart of the city – perhaps post a morning visiting St James’s numerous galleries.

 Fortnum & Mason

-Known as London’s first grand café, The Wolseley on Piccadilly is a striking space.
-Indulge in fruit scones with homemade jam & clotted cream alongside a choice of teas and an assortment of delectable finger sandwiches – or opt for the Cream Tea and enjoy the scones and tea for a sliver of the price.Visit here for more details
+Known as London’s first grand café, The Wolseley on Piccadilly is a striking space, nestled in a former art deco car garage.
+Indulge in fruit scones with homemade jam & clotted cream alongside a choice of teas and an assortment of delectable finger sandwiches – or opt for the cream tea and enjoy the scones and tea for a sliver of the price.

 The Langham London

-Hotel Cafe Royal
+Hotel Café Royal